kaltura/developer-platform-docs/documentation/player-portal/ios/supported-devices-ios.md

 Kaltura's Mobile Video SDK for iOS introduces significant performance improvements and is intended to be integrated into any iOS application.

-## Intended Audience

-This guide assumes that you have the necessary Objective C or Swift and iOS development skills to build and compile advanced iOS applications using XCode.

 ## Supported Devices

 **Definitions**